-INSPIRE School Programs is focused on developing classroom mentoring and student assemblies to help schools empower middle and high school students to reach their potential through programs designed to encourage self-esteem, healthy relationships, respect, positive choices, mental wellness, resilience and leadership.
+INSPIRE School Programs is committed to offering quality Social and Emotional Learning (SEL) programs to empower middle and high school students to reach their potential and achieve academic success.
+INSPIRE mentoring programs encourages self-esteem, healthy relationships, respect, positive choices, mental wellness, resilience, mindfulness and leadership.

 INSPIRE classroom mentoring programs are now located in the following communities: